banepwn/wbui/README.md

 ### window
 A window with a title bar and (optional) title bar buttons that can be focused, unfocused, or dragged around.
 #### window:initialize(optional **string**: title, **number**: x, **number**: y, **number**: width, **number**: height)
 Creates a new window.
 If no title is specified, "Window" will be used.
-The window will have focus by default, so if you spawn multiple windows at once, you should call `window:bringToFront` on one so that only one is focused.
-#### window:bringToFront()
-Focuses the window and unfocuses any other window with the same parent.
+Each window will call `frame:bringToFront` on itself on initialization.
 #### window:setMaximized(**boolean**: maximized)
 Sets whether the window is maximized or not.
 When maximized, the window fills its entire parent and cannot be resized.
 When unmaximized, the window is restored to is original size.
 #### window:close()